The Anatomy of the Soul: How Art and Music Unite Truth, Beauty and Goodness — Part 2

 Thus, to illustrate my observation about variety and the endless ways that one can find variety in the world (for that is the real message of my blog), I have selected three versions of Malagueña Salerosa.
 The important point which I see over and over again is that there is an endless variety in the world.
 There is no limit to imagination, innovation and creativity.
 Even the same song, can be performed endlessly and never be boring.
 People often wonder why they should write on a subject when it seems that there are a thousand books written on any topic you can think of and perhaps now an additional million blogs.

 My answer is that every one of us has a different and unique way of looking at the world.
-Your biography, your story, your view on ethics, your views on management or your views on child raising will be unique.
+Your biography, your story, your view on ethics, your views on management or your views on child raising are unique.
 Just like your DNA is unlike any other DNA in the world, it is impossible for you to be a carbon copy of anyone else.
 Even if you wanted to, you could not exactly copy anyone else.
 So why bother to try?
 The excitement we all bring to the world lies in learning to be ourselves.
 It is a job I have been working on for over sixty years.
 I sometimes think that there is a conspiracy out there to deny us the originality that we all possess.
-We must struggle against the chains of conformity which are everywhere we turn.
+We must struggle against the chains of conformity which are everywhere we look.
 Imitation may be the sincerest form of flattery or the path to millions of dollars but it surely is not the path to creativity and innovation.

-Can you imagine a performance more hauntingly beautiful than that you have just heard by Placido?
+Can you imagine a performance more hauntingly beautiful than what you have just heard by Placido?
 If you wanted to copy or surpass his style and delivery, I would say it would be impossible.
 That is why, our only choice in life is to be ourselves and enjoy our own uniqueness.
 We must do what we have a passion for and do it as well as we can.
 We can always improve ourselves but we can never be another Placido.

 The next version is a more traditional version of Malagueña Salerosa played by three Mariachis.
 This version has an authenticity that somehow I find lacking in Placido.
 I can see this as being the “real” version that was song by the love-struck young man as he tried to win her love.
 While Placido excels on the vocals, this version gives us a stronger set of instruments and more of the true Latino flavor that I find missing in the Placido version.